+Ethnic Studies (ETHN):

-Ethnic Studies: 9 credit hours (6 outside the home department) for the
+For the M.A. = 9 credit hours (6 outside the home department); one member of the M.A.
+Committee has to be joint-appointed with Ethnic Studies

-M.A.

-18 credit hours (9 outside the home department) for the
+For the Ph.D. = 18 credit hours (9 outside the home department); one member of the Dissertation Committee has to be joint-appointed with Ethnic Studies

-Ph.D.

-One member of the M.A. or Dissertation Committee has to

-be joint-appointed with Ethnic Studies.
+Great Plains Studies (GPSP):

-Great Plains Studies: 9 credit hours outside the home department (1 has to be the Seminar in Great Plains Studies) for the M.A.
+For the M.A. = 9 credit hours outside the home department (1 has to be the Seminar in Great Plains Studies)

-15 credit hours outside the home department (no more than 6 per department, 1 has to be the Seminar in Great
+For the Ph.D. = 15 credit hours outside the home department (no more than 6 per department, 1 has to be the Seminar in Great Plains Studies)